codalinerev/DeltaTimeLua/README.md

 # DeltaTimeLua
-test code to see delta time value and draw/move
+This is a small test code to see delta time value and draw circles which move because of the variation of timer